NoxPay/noxpay_client_examples/javascript_examples/README.md

 # Customer section
 ## Creating a new customer

-To create a new customer, you must run the createCustomer function in the[index.js](index.js) file.
+To create a new customer, you must run the createCustomer function in the [index.js](index.js) file.
 If the function runs properly, a new customer will be created.
 The function also returns the new customer’s data.
 To run this script, you must have your APIKEY.

 ```javascript
 async function createCustomer() {